 Dutch Elm Disease

 Dutch Elm Disease (DED) is caused by a fungus that is transmitted from one elm to another.
 Elms react to this disease by plugging its water conducting vessels in an attempt to stop the spread within the tree.
 The fungus is likely of Asian origin and was introduced into the U.S. in the early 1930s.
-The fungus is spread to other elm trees via bark beetles and also through naturally occurring root grafts between elm trees.
-Symptoms typically arise in late spring or early summer.
+The fungus is spread to other elm trees by bark beetles and also through naturally occurring root grafts between elm trees.
+Dutch Elm Disease symptoms typically arise in late spring or early summer.
 The leaves on outer branches will curl (wilt) turn gray-green or yellow and then brown.
 These early symptoms are called ‘flagging’.
 Flagging is often isolated in one area of the tree in early stages, then the disease will spread to the entire tree.
 Trees prone to DED include the American Elm, Slippery Elm (also called Red Elm), and European Elms.

 How to identify damages caused by Dutch Elm Disease